Thomas Parigot is well regarded by market sources who consider him “a smart strategist” and note his “strong trial skills”.

 Thomas Parigot is a senior associate in Shearman & Sterling’s international arbitration practice.
 Currently based in Paris, he practised in the firm’s New York office for three years.
 Prior to joining Shearman & Sterling in 2010, he was an associate in the international arbitration department of a major French firm.

-Thomas Parigot is an associate in Shearman & Sterling’s international arbitration group.
-He advises and represents companies, states and state-owned entities in investment treaty and commercial arbitrations across a variety of sectors including oil and gas, mining, electricity, water and sewerage services, pharmaceuticals, distribution and construction.
+Thomas advises and represents companies, states and state-owned entities in investment treaty and commercial arbitrations across a variety of sectors, including oil and gas, mining, electricity, water and sewerage services, chemicals, pharmaceuticals, aviation, distribution and construction.

-A native French speaker, Thomas Parigot speaks Spanish and English fluently.
-He is a member of the Spanish Arbitration Club (CEA-40); the LCIA Young International Arbitration Group (YIAG); the ICC Young Arbitrators Forum (ICC YAF); and ICDR Young & International Associates.
+A native French speaker, Thomas also speaks Spanish and English fluently.
+He is a member of the Spanish Arbitration Club (CEA-40), the LCIA Young International Arbitration Group (YIAG), the ICC Young Arbitrators Forum (ICC YAF) and ICDR Young & International.

 Thomas holds a master’s in international business law and management from French business school ESCP-EAP/HEC; he also holds a postgraduate degree (DEA) in contract law from Paris XI University and a master’s in international business law from Panthéon-Sorbonne University (Paris I).